-"Logging large volumes of withheld ESI is often costly, burdensome, time-consuming, and disproportionate to the needs of the case."60 The Federal Rules of Civil Procedure (and the state rules that follow them) do not explicitly require privilege logs.61 If the parties can openly discuss what the privilege issues are and how they may be resolved, then the parties may agree that they may not need to exchange privilege logs.62 This may be especially true in a small case, where it is less likely that there will be large volumes of ESI and where counsel is less likely to have been involved in pre-litigation communications.
-If a privilege log is needed, the parties should discuss how logging effort can be done to keep costs low.
-The need to log large numbers of privileged documents can also be sidestepped by wording requests carefully to avoid them.
-Sometimes this is as simple as inserting the word "nonprivileged" in the request.
-This will mean there is less opportunity to challenge a claim of privilege, but if privileged documents are unlikely to be important to the litigation, this may be an acceptable tradeoff.
+"Logging large volumes of withheld ESI is often costly, burdensome, time-consuming, and disproportionate to the needs of the case."
+60 The Federal Rules of Civil Procedure (and the state rules that follow them) do not explicitly require privilege logs.
+61 If the parties can openly discuss what the privilege issues are and how they might be resolved, then the parties might agree that they may not need to exchange privilege logs.
+62 This may